 - Life is always sweetest and general creakiness best managed when I back up regular moderate cardio with strength training and stretching of one sort or another.
 Twice a week with some free weights, or a yoga class, either work for me.

 - These days I go to my personal trainer, a true luxury, twice a week.
 We work on rehabilitating my shoulder – the rotator cuff strain has been reluctant to play nice – and on overall strength and flexibility.
-If budget doesn’t allow for a trainer, I cannot recommend resistance and weight training at home highly enough.
+If budget doesn’t allow for a trainer, I recommend resistance and weight training at home.
 A set of bands, or free weights, are easy to come by.

 - I still do a fair amount of walking.
 To the gym, on city expeditions, and suburban errands whenever possible.
 We balked at carrying a large space heater in a backpack to UPS, but have become quite adept at schlepping home groceries, drugstore plunder, and shoes from Neiman Marcus, for that matter.